 3. Not the Stealthiest (but stealthier than Westies)

-If stealth camping in cities is your thing, then it may be a better idea to go with some sort of cargo van with few (if any) windows.
-Cargo vans are so common that they just blend into the background, and you can easily add a utility roof rack to help conceal your solar panels and vent fan.
+If urban stealth camping is your thing, then it may be a better idea to go with some sort of cargo van with few (if any) windows.
+Cargo vans are so common that they just blend into the background, and you can easily add a utility roof rack to help conceal your van life solar setup and vent fan.

 Conversion vans stick out a bit more than cargo vans, and you’ll have a tougher time hiding the fact that you live in one.
 That said, conversion vans are much stealthier than something like a Westfalia, and they’ll work fine for stealth camping in a pinch.